kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-Trickster/README.md

 	make sure the magic bytes match (not sure what this is exactly but wikipedia says that the first few bytes contain 'PNG' in hexadecimal: "50 4E 47" ) after validation, store the uploaded files so that the admin can retrieve them later and do the necessary processing.
 ```
-I guessed it all but this would have made it flow a bit quicker.
+I guessed it all, but this would have made it flow a bit quicker.

 **picoCTF{c3rt!fi3d_Xp3rt_tr1ckst3r_9ae8fb17}**